-- The Implementing Entity for both CISRA and ISRA was "Apele Moldovei" (AM), a state owned agency responsible for the management of water resources, including irrigation schemes and legal owner of irrigation infrastructure assets. - The Minitry of the Environment (MoE) was the lead Implementing Entity for the River Basin Management (RBM) activities.
-Its sub-agency, Hydrometreo, installed and managed the data from 8 monitoring stations along the Nistru River Basin.
+- The Implementing Entity for both CISRA and ISRA was "Apele Moldovei" (AM), a state-owned agency responsible for the management of water resources, including irrigation schemes and legal owner of irrigation infrastructure assets. - The Ministry of the Environment (MoE) was the lead Implementing Entity for the River Basin Management (RBM) activities.
+Its sub-agency, Hydrometeo, installed and managed the data from 8 monitoring stations along the Nistru River Basin.
 This data fed into the Common Platform that was developed with MoE as the lead agency, drawing on water quantity and quality data from a total of 9 different agencies spread over two ministries.
-MoE also led the process of developing the first basin level management plan: The Nistru Basin Management Plan, funded by MCC and coordinated with the Prut Basin Management Plan supported by the EU.
+MoE also led the process of developing the first basin level management plan: The Nistru Basin Management Plan, funded by MCC and coordinated with the Prut Basin Management Plan supported by the EU. - The Implementing Entity for the AAF Activity was the Credit Line Directorate (CLD), which is a structure of the Ministry of Finance (MoF) specifically created to manage multiple donor credit lines through the banking systems of Moldova.
+The Credit Facility provided (i) medium to long term loans (three to seven years) through Participating Financial Institutions (PFIs) and (ii) leases through the Increase of Food Production Project Implementation Unit (2KR) to fund post-harvest supply chain, irrigation and other HVA on-farm investments. - The Growing High-Value-Agriculture Sales (GHS) Activity implemented under the Agricultural Competitiveness and Enterprise Development Project (ACED) was a five-year project (2011-2016), which was jointly funded by USAID/Moldova and the Millennium Challenge Corporation (MCC).
+The contract was awarded to Development Alternatives, Inc. (DAI) in March of 2011.
+Activities within this Component were national in scope, with a special emphasis on those areas which would benefit from the MCC-financed rehabilitation of central irrigation systems through the THVA Project.
+In coordination with MCC and MCA-Moldova, USAID as the implementing agency bore the responsibility for the achievement of the ACED goals.
+A Memorandum of Understanding (MOU) about the roles and responsibilities of USAID, MCC and MCA with respect to the implementation and coordination of the GHS included setting of proper targets and reporting mechanisms for the implementing contractor.
+It is necessary to stress that given the nature of the ACED contract with USAID, progress made by ACED was measured against the ACED PMEP targets and ACED Work Plans.

-Moldova Post Compact Monitoring and Evaluation Plan
+Moldova Post Compact Monitoring and Evaluation Plan. v.02

-10 Extension areas refer to land adjacent to or near the command areas that will be able to connect to the CIS through connection points.
+&lt;sup>11 Extension areas refer to land adjacent to or near the command areas that will be able to connect to the CIS through connection points.